opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 In this example, the default thumbnail would be extracted from the track with the flavor `presenter/source` or, if no such track is available, a track with the flavor `presentation/source`.

-The relative position within the cutted video where the default thumbnail is extracted can be configured:
+The relative position within the edited video where the default thumbnail is extracted can be configured:

     # Default: 1.0
     #thumbnail.default.position=1.0

-Opencast will set the following processing settings for the event being edited: `thumbnailType` is set to `0` to indicate that the default thumbnail is used. `thumbnailPosition` is set to the absolute position of the uncutted video where the default thumbnail should be extracted.
+Opencast will set the following processing settings for the event being edited:

+  - `thumbnailType` is set to `0` to indicate that the default thumbnail is used
+  - `thumbnailPosition` is set to the absolute position of the video where the default thumbnail should be extracted

 Snapshot Thumbnail
 ------------------

-In case the user is not happy with the automatically generated default thumbnail, the user can extract a thumbnail at an arbitrary position withhin the uncutted version of the video.
+In case the user is not happy with the automatically generated default thumbnail, the user can extract a thumbnail at an arbitrary position withhin the video.

 The snapshot thumbnail will be extracted from tracks identified by the following configuration properties: